spevans/swift-project1/doc/development.md

 source of an error.

-`-Xfrontend -disable-red-zone` ensures that code generated from the swiftc doesnt generate red zone code.
+`-Xfrontend -disable-red-zone` ensures that code generated from the swiftc doesn't generate red zone code.

 `-Xcc -mno-red-zone` tells the `clang` compiler not to use the red zone on any files it compiles. `clang` is used if there is any code in the header file you